 A - F (Traditional)

-Students will understand how to prepare and interpret management accounting information for both operational and strategic decision making.
+Students will prepare and interpret management accounting information for both operational and strategic decision making.
 Specifically, students understand how to determine the costs and profitability of different products, services, and customers.

-Students will understand how to use that cost information along with other cost and revenue data to prepare cost-volume profit analyses, and to make informed strategic and operational business decisions, such as identifying relevant revenues and costs for special short-term decisions, such as accepting or rejecting one-time only special orders.
+Students will prepare cost-volume profit analyses using cost information along with other cost and revenue data to make informed strategic and operational business decisions, such as identifying relevant revenues and costs for special short-term decisions, such as accepting or rejecting one-time only special orders.

 Students will understand how to use cost information to plan business operations, and to measure performance of different responsibility centers and their managers using techniques such as variance analysis.

-Students will understand how to anticipate how management accounting information affects employees' incentives and behavior, and how to decide when and where a particular management accounting tool is likely to be useful.
+Students will predict how management accounting information affects employees' incentives and behavior and indicate when and where a particular management accounting tool is likely to be useful.

 Topical Outline